wlo2/zmk-totem-dongle-secret-macro/README.md

 #### Note for Seeeduino XIAO BLE / XIAO BLE Sense UF2 bootloaders

-Some factory UF2 bootloaders on these boards do not honor `GPREGRET=0x57` for UF2 entry.
-To verify support:
+Some Seeed UF2 0.6.x factory bootloaders may ignore GPREGRET and not honor `0x57` for UF2 entry.
+To verify your bootloader:

 1. Manually enter UF2 (double-tap the reset button).
 2. Mount the UF2 mass storage, open `INFO_UF2.TXT`, and check the bootloader lineage/version.

 If `GPREGRET=0x57` is not supported, you can:

-- Use manual UF2 entry (double-tap reset) when flashing.
+- Continue using manual UF2 entry (double‑tap reset) when flashing.
-- Reflash an Adafruit-compatible UF2 bootloader that honors `GPREGRET`.
+- Update to a TinyUF2/Adafruit bootloader that honors `0x57`.
-- Switch to an MCUboot serial-recovery flow instead of UF2.
+- Replace UF2 with MCUboot and enable serial‑recovery:
+  - `CONFIG_MCUBOOT_SERIAL=y`
+  - `CONFIG_BOOT_SERIAL_BOOT_MODE=y`

 ### DeviceTree Requirements

 - Behavior node is provided by `config/bootloader_fix.dtsi` and included in `config/totem.keymap`.
 - For MCUboot path: ensure a retention boot-mode node and chosen is present.
-The boot-mode chosen below is only used for MCUboot; UF2 mode does not require it.
+The boot-mode chosen below is only used for MCUboot; UF2 mode does not require retention.
   - Example (present in `boards/shields/totem/totem_*.overlay`):
 ```dts
 &gpregret1 {